 1. Review the documentation that came with your motherboard.
 Become familiar with component placement, requirements, cautions, and cable connections.
-2. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
-Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
-Remove the cover from the node as described in Section 6-6.
-3. Compare the holes in the motherboard with those in the floor of the node, then add or remove standoffs as needed.
-4. Secure the motherboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
+2. Remove the power cords from the rear of the power supplies as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-5 and remove the cover from the node as described in Section 6-6.
+3. Compare the holes in the motherboard to those in the node.
+Add or remove standoffs as necessary.
+4. Lay the motherboard in the node, aligning the standoffs with the motherboard.
+5. Secure the motherboard to the floor of the node tray using the rounded, Phillips head screws included for this purpose.
 Do not exceed eight pounds of torque when tightening down the motherboard.
-5. Install the expansion card associated with the motherboard if the chassis is a hot-swappable version.
-Refer to the next section for instructions on installing the expansion card 6.
+6. Install the expansion card associated with the motherboard if the chassis is a hot-swappable version.
+Refer to the next section for instructions on installing the expansion card 7.
 Secure the CPU(s), heatsinks, and other components to the motherboard as described in the motherboard documentation.
+Do not exceed eight pounds of torque when tightening down the motherboard.

-7. Connect the cables between the motherboard, backplane, chassis, front panel, and power supply, as needed.
+8. Connect the cables between the motherboard, backplane, chassis, front panel, and power supply, as needed.
 The fans may be temporarily removed to allow access to the backplane ports.
-8. Replace the expansion card bracket and secure the bracket with a screw.
-9. Repeat steps 3 - 5 for the remaining nodes.
+9. Replace the expansion card bracket and secure the bracket with a screw.

-Figure 6-12: Installing the Motherboard in the Motherboard Node Tray
+Figure 6-15: Installing the Motherboard in the Node Tray